How to Choose Lighting for Your Home

 - Your bathroom – We’ve included the bathroom as a separate factor to consider because it’s one of the most frequently overlooked rooms when lighting is being planned but in reality it’s also one of the most important.
 The reason it’s so important is because it’s the room where you shave, where makeup is applied and where all the family brush their teeth and shower.
 These tasks – especially shaving and makeup application – require excellent lighting, especially where the mirrors are located.
 Due to safety considerations, it’s much easier to get the lighting right in your bathroom if you plan it when your home is being built – the double storey homes we build in Perth all have an excellent level of bathroom illumination included in the designs.
 However, if you’re moving into an older property, you can still improve the bathroom lighting, it will just cost a little more.

 - Security – Don’t forget to include decent lighting at the entrance to your property, for safety and security reasons.
 It’s a great deterrent to burglars and helps to make your home more welcoming to visitors you have invited!

-If you are interested in moving into one of our beautiful new double storey homes in Perth, you can discuss your lighting requirements with us before building commences.
+If you are interested in moving into one of our beautiful new homes in Perth, you can discuss your lighting requirements with us before building commences.
 We have a team of interior design and lighting specialists who would be only too happy to help you choose the perfect fixtures for your new home and to answer any specific questions you may have about residential lighting plans.
 Contact us now for more information on what we can do for you.

 07 Oct 2021